BrunoCotrim/Seeker-Simulation/README.md

 # Seeker-Simulation
-Simulates virtual lifeforms evolving to learn how to feed and survive
+Simulates virtual lifeforms evolving to learn how to feed and survive (In Development)